mircodr/find-close-meteorites/README.md

 'python.exe find-meteors.py'

 Modified with pipenv.
-First install pipenv then:
+First install pipenv:

-'' python.exe -m pip install pipenv
+python.exe -m pip install pipenv

+then you can run the code in the virtual enviroment with

-python.exe -m pipenv run find-meteors.py ''
+python.exe -m pipenv run find-meteors.py

+OSS: this is windows code, in linux or mac you can run directly 'pipenv run find-meteors.py'